Flying taxis? Bell Helicopter sees such a service taking off in Singapore

 The way the on-demand air taxis work in Indonesia – using an app “a lot like Grab” – is an example of how “user-friendly” such a service can be, he highlighted.

-“You’d enter the details of your account, and they’d send you an email on where you can be picked up and when,” he explained, adding that Bell
+“You’d enter the details of your account, and they’d send you an email on where you can be picked up and when,” he explained.

 But could a system like that work in Singapore?
 Mr Schaefer admitted that the “biggest constraint is the regulatory environment” – how Singapore’s air space is managed.
 But Bell is undeterred.